unff/Escoba/README.md

 Was a good practice project using Angular 7, Project Clarity, and GunDB.

+Install: clone and then `npm -i`

+Gun config:  localhost only by default.  add GunDB server to the project by including the server address in the Gun initializer in services/gun.service.ts:  `readonly gun = Gun('http://my.gun.server:port/gun)`

 ## Dev ToDo List

 - [x] rough out new account UI component